Founded in the early 1990s by Prof. Jacques Defourny, the Centre for Social Economy (Centre d’Economie Sociale - CES)

 In terms of services to practitioners and contribution to building a social enterprise ecosystem, the Centre has created a specific entity called the "Académie des Entrepreneurs Sociaux @HEC-ULg".
 The Academy gathers all the initiatives aiming to train, connect and support social entrepreneurs and social enterprise managers at HEC-ULg, including: long training programs (such as the "Certificat d'université"), focused training sessions, "co-solving workshops" aiming to collectively find solutions to problems facing social entrepreneurs, conferences and seminars, and networking events (see the calendar of events).
 The Académie des Entrepreneurs Sociaux is supported by the three chairs described above and by CBC Bank and Insurance.
 It gathers individual members and associates the main social enterprise and social economy networks and support structures in Belgium, including: Agès, Ashoka Belgium, ConcertES, Coopburo, Febecoop, Oksigen Lab, Poseco, Pour la Solidarité, SAW-B, Syneco and Unipso.

 Another partner at the international level is the EMES Research Network, of which the CES was a co-founder in 1996 and has hosted the Coordination Unit since then.
 EMES includes 12 research centres and hundreds of individual researchers throughout the world who work in the field of social entreprise and related issues (social and solidarity economy, non-profit organisations, third sector, etc.).
-The EMES Network, which has been registered as a non-profit organisation (AISBL) under Belgian law since 2002, was chaired by Jacques Defourny until 2010.
+The EMES Network, which has been registered as a non-profit organisation under Belgian law since 2002, was chaired by Jacques Defourny until 2010.
 The last edition of the EMES Research Conference on Social Enterprise was organized in Liege (July 2013) in collaboration with the CES and the IAP research program.